MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/understand-explore/what-is-information-protection.md

 ## How labels apply classification

 You use Azure Information Protection labels to apply classification to documents and emails.
 When you do this, the classification is identifiable regardless of where the data is stored or with whom it’s shared.
-The labels include visual markings such as a header, footer, or watermark.
+The labels can include visual markings such as a header, footer, or watermark.
 Metadata is added to files and email headers in clear text.
 The clear text ensures that other services, such as data loss prevention solutions, can identify the classification and take appropriate action.

 For example, the following email message has been classified as "General".
-This label is added as a footer to the email message.
+The label has added a footer of "Sensitivity: General" to the email message.
 This footer is a visual indicator for all recipients that it's intended for general business data that should not be sent outside the organization.
-The label is also embedded in the email headers so that email services can inspect this value and could create an audit entry or prevent it from being sent outside the organization.
+The label is embedded in the email headers so that email services can inspect this value and could create an audit entry or prevent it from being sent outside the organization.

 ![Example email footer and headers showing Azure Information Protection classification](../media/example-email-footerv2.png)